greenboxal/doggohub/doc/ci/triggers/README.md

 of a project can be found by [querying the API](../../api/projects.md) or by visiting the **Triggers** page which provides self-explanatory examples.

-When a rebuild is triggered, the information is exposed in GitLab's UI under the **Builds** page and the builds are marked as `triggered`.
+When a rebuild is triggered, the information is exposed in DoggoHub's UI under the **Builds** page and the builds are marked as `triggered`.

 ![Marked rebuilds as triggered on builds page](img/builds_page.png)